easttennesseecc-star/Q-Top-Dog-IDE/PROFESSIONAL_SETUP_GUIDE.md

 ## Step 2: Create Desktop Shortcut (Recommended)

-Create a professional desktop shortcut for Q-IDE:
+Create a professional desktop shortcut for Top Dog:

 ```
 Double-click: CREATE_DESKTOP_SHORTCUT.bat
 ```

-This adds a "Q-IDE Topdog" shortcut to your Desktop.
+This adds a "Top Dog Topdog" shortcut to your Desktop.

 **After this:**
-- You'll have a desktop icon for Q-IDE
+- You'll have a desktop icon for Top Dog
 - Can launch it like any professional Windows application
 - Just double-click the icon anytime